Creating Custom Decorators in Python.

 - The

-is defined, which accepts any number of arguments using*args
+wrapperis defined, which accepts any number of arguments using*argsand**kwargs. - The

 Decorators with Arguments